despcy/cs122b/README.md

 Then you will get the .war file in target folder.

+2. Copy to Tomcat server. ``cp ./target/*.war /home/ubuntu/tomcat/webapps/ROOT.war``

 ## 3. Contribution
-In project 1, Jingwen Mo is in charge of the basic frontend and the spring mvc(Controller, Model, View) part in the backend and also communication between frontend and backend.
+In project 1, Jingwen Mo is in charge of the frontend and the spring mvc(Controller, Model, View) part in the backend and also communication between frontend and backend.
 While Chenxi Yang is responsible for the Servelet part, using JDBC to talk to the MySQL database and also took effort to make the UI look nicer, which is really nice btw.